Turn concepts into precision-engineered products with RapidDirect’s end-to-end expertise.

 Simple hole and callout symbol

 It is a straight circular hole on the surface, which can be through or blind.
 A circular opening extends to a certain depth or all through the thickness with a uniform diameter.
 Simple holes are used for the assembly or clearances.
-They are denoted by “Ø “ in the drawing, and you can drill with common drillbits of the desired diameter.
+They are denoted by “Ø “ in drawings (also the default callout for types of holes in SolidWorks), and you can drill them with common drill bits of the desired diameter.

 Through Hole